+Turning to existence, we show that satisficing equilibria may fail to exist in some games (\cref{prop:nonexistence}), but they exist in most games (\cref{thm:one_is_enough}).
+In fact, a satisficing equilibrium where one agent is 2-satisficed and all other agents are 1-satisficed (that is, best-respond) exists in all but a vanishing fraction of games.
+Consequently, most games admit a $\V{2}{2}$-satisficing equilibrium (\cref{cor:ksatisficing}).
+This is in contrast to pure Nash equilibrium, which exists only in approximately $1-1/e\approx 63\%$ of games \citep*{arratia1989two,Rin00}.
+Together, these results suggest that satisficing equilibrium may explain stable patterns of play in situations in which agents may not fully optimize.

-In addition to this, we define the class of \emph{approximate potential games} and show that satisficing equilibria are guaranteed to exist in this class (\cref{thm:approximatepotential}).
-Approximate potential games generalize ordinal potential games and thus include many games of economic interest.
+Moreover, we provide a sufficient condition for existence.
+We define the class of \emph{$\mathbf{k}$-approximate ordinal potential games} in which $\mathbf k$-satisficing equilibria are guaranteed to exist (\cref{thm:approximatepotential}).
+This generalizes the class of potential games \citep{monderer1996potential}, and allows us to consider a wider class of economic environments.
+As an example of our new class of games, we consider a non-potential---but approximately potential---oligopoly production environment in the spirit of \cite*{rosenthal1973class}.

-In \cref{sec:foundations}, we turn to foundations of satisficing equilibrium.
-First, starting with the insight from \cite*{Bar22} for single-agent decision problems, we establish an axiomatization using two additional consistency axioms from \cite{peleg1996consistency} that relate solutions from larger games to solutions from smaller games and vice versa.
-Second, we provide static foundations for satisficing equilibrium that mirror similar foundations that are usually given for pure Nash equilibrium, e.g., the announcement test.
-Third, we provide dynamic foundations for satisficing equilibria.\footnote{There is a long tradition of studying dynamics to Nash equilibrium, cf., e.g., \cite*{smith1973logic,weibull1995evolutionary,fudenberg1998theory,young2004strategic}.} Suppose that agents update their actions over time and play one of their top $k$ actions in response to the current state.
-We show that for any $k\geq 2$, in asymptotically almost all games, period-by-period play under this simple and parsimonious dynamic converges almost surely to a $k$-satisficing equilibrium (\cref{thm:dynamic}).

-Finally, in \cref{sec:applications} we analyze two classic games from the literature through the satisficing lens, namely the traveler's dilemma \citep{basu1994traveler}, where the pure Nash equilibrium is not a good predictor of actual play, and the 11-20 game \citep{arad201211}, where there is no pure Nash equilibrium (and the mixed Nash equilibrium is not a good predictor of actual play).
-It turns out that satisficing equilibrium offers a parsimonious explanation for observed play in these games.